14 Water Quality Dynamics

 - Autumn 2013: WCWA 2013 PSDP studies

-- Summer 2018: CSIRO bottom water DO installation (Dalseno et al. 2024)
+- Summer 2018: CSIRO deep-basin bottom DO installation (Dalseno et al. 2024)

-- Summer 2024: DWER CS-MOORING data-set
+- Summer 2024: DWER CS-MOORING fixed-depth deployment data-set

 The 2018 (CSIRO) data-set was not used as validation for the model as the 2018 simulation year was not completed for the versions upto 1.7.0 and delayed access to the data.
-However, the SOD rate reported in Dalseno et al. (2024), was used as justification to set the model flux rates (see Chapter 11.3).
+However, the SOD rate reported in Dalseno et al. (2024), was used as justification to set the model flux rates (see Chapter 14.3).
 The 2013 and 2024 event data are explored further below.

-12.4.2 Autumn 2013
+14.4.2 Autumn 2013

-Figure 12.7.
+Figure 15.7.
 Time-series of dissolved oxygen averaged over the “BasinMWest” polygon, showing observed and modelled concentrations at the water surface and water bottom.
 The observed “WC” data is data from the WCWA-PSDP-XXX data-set.

 This event was similar to the drawdown reported in the Dalseno et al. (2024), and noting that AED adopted similar sediment oxygen demand rates to those (see Section 11.3.2), this confirms the approach.

-12.4.3 Summer 2024
+14.4.3 Summer 2024

-In the period from November 2023 - February 2024 the model was interrogated to identify the pattern of stratification and oxygen sag (Figure 12.8).
+In the period from November 2023 - February 2024 the model was interrogated to identify the pattern of stratification and oxygen sag (Figure 15.8).

-Figure 12.8.
+Figure 15.8.
 Overview of simulated dissolved oxygen (top panel) and water age (bottom panel).
 Vertical data taken from the red marker indicated on the maps.
 The low oxygen event is abruptly ended when “new” water enters into the basin from Owen Anchorage (indicated by the low water age numbers).

 The Cockburn Sound moorings maintained by DWER were reviewed for “events” and high quality data showing this phenomenon.
 The data from the 8 installations between 2021 - 2024 was considered, also bearing in mind the field and sensor calibration reports.
-The most clear observation of stratification was for the site “DESAL” where top and bottom sensors are deployed, and in January and February 2024 periods of oxygen separation between surface and bottom were observed.
+The clearest observation of stratification was for the site “DESAL” where top and bottom sensors are deployed, and in January and February 2024 periods of oxygen separation between surface and bottom were observed.
 This site is of interest as it is in ~ 16m of water, and so experiences different conditions relative to the deep basin where stratification has been previously highlighted.
-The comparison of the model during the event shows the correct timing of the onset and breakdown of stratification and a comparable rate and extent of oxygen drawdown relative to saturated conditions (Figure 12.9).
+The comparison of the model during the event shows the correct timing of the onset and breakdown of stratification and a comparable rate and extent of oxygen drawdown relative to saturated conditions (Figure 15.9).
 The event is characterised by temperature difference between the surface and bottom waters.
-The model over exaggerates the degree of bottom water cooling (the model bottom temperature is 0.5 - 1 degree too cool) at this site, but captures the broad trend over the month.
+The model overestimates the degree of bottom water cooling (the model bottom temperature is 0.5 - 1 degree too cool) at this site, but captures the broad trend over the month.

-Figure 12.9 Surface and bottom time-series of (a) dissolved oxygen and (b) temperature, comparing the model predictions and observations at the DWER “DESAL” mooring.
+Figure 15.9 Surface and bottom time-series of (a) dissolved oxygen and (b) temperature, comparing the model predictions and observations at the DWER “DESAL” mooring.

-An animation of the event explains the conditions at the time of stratification onset (Figure 12.10).
+An animation of the event explains the conditions at the time of stratification onset (Figure 15.10).

-Figure 12.10.
+Figure 15.10.
 Transect animation of CSIEM temperature, salinity and dissolved oxygen variables, highlighting a stratification event, and validation of the model stratification against mooring data.

-12.6 Phytoplankton and Water Column Productivity
+14.6 Phytoplankton and Water Column Productivity

 In this section the CSIEM results are first assessed at a synoptic scale considering both multi-year and multi-site variability throughout the annual cycle, and then a case study is explored to understand processes that control bloom formation.

-12.6.1 Suitable validation data
+14.6.1 Suitable validation data

 In addition, the CSIEM data platform has also archived Sentinel 2 and Sentinel 3 imagery for the period from 2015 - 2024.
 These images have applied pre-existing algorithm for chl-a estimation and are not yet accurately calibrated to local conditions, however, they have been analysed to assess spatio-temporal patterns in chlorophyll-a, and used to support model validation where possible.

-12.6.2 Seasonal variability
+14.6.2 Seasonal variability

 The best periods with datasets capturing the seasonal changes in chlorophyll-a biomass across the region of interest are the years 2021 and 2022, where regular sampling was undertaken as part of the CSMC and WWMSP programs throughout the annual cycle.